 At the end of the day, deciding to eat clean is an action.
 It’s something that requires that you pay more attention to the relationship you have with your food.
 It’s about getting back to the basics – not all the nonsense that gets added in (much like our snacks!).
 It’s about knowing what’s in the food you eat.
 How it was prepared.
 Where it came from.

 The results from clean eating can be dramatic.
 There are those who have lost tens and even hundreds of pounds by deciding to eat clean.
 But, it won’t happen overnight.
-It will happen one small decision at a time.
-Here’s six ways that you can start improving your relationship with food.
+It will happen with one small decision at a time.
+Here are six ways that you can start improving your relationship with food.

 Slow down, baby, now you’re movin’ way too fast.

 Maybe the Beatles had it right.
 We eat mindlessly in front of the TV.
 We eat in the car.
 We pay more attention to the volume of food over the quality of ingredients.
 Let’s be honest, it’s easy to pay more attention to how much we had rather than the taste of what we’re eating.

 Try this.
 Cook a meal – with fresh ingredients – with a loved one or even a group of friends.
 Then, sit down at a table to enjoy your food.
 Pay more attention to the smells and how much better the food tastes.
 Enjoy a long dinner – where the conversation is as important as the food.

 Imagine a line down the center of your plate.
 Make half of your plate fruits and vegetables at every meal.
 Take a trip to your local farmers’ markets, stop at that produce stand on the way home from the office.
 Consider growing your own – it’s easier than you think!

 When local produce is in season, grab that.
 In season food is generally more flavorful and more nutritious for you.
 When you can’t get fresh produce, either because of cost or access – consider using freeze dried fruits and vegetables in your recipes.
 Because of the freeze drying process, the nutritional value remains basically the same as fresh produce.